Best Places to See Monarch Butterflies in Southern California

 UCI Arboretum at UC Irvine, Irvine

-In addition to enjoying nature by hiking, strolling, and biking through the UCI Arboretum’s gardens, you can also visit its Butterfly Pavilion for a guided tour of their butterfly garden.
+In addition to enjoying nature by hiking, strolling, and biking through the UCI Arboretum’s gardens, you can also visit its Butterfly Pavilion for a guided tour of its butterfly garden.

 Santa Ana River Natural Preserve